alphagov/di-report-a-death/README.md

 ## Adding a page
 - Copy an existing page.
 Make sure to use `cp -a` to preserve the symlink to common
+- Add the lambda function to the SAM template in template.yaml
 - Change the package name in package.json